Nicolas-Paiva/my-swe-diary/README.md

 ### Nov 12th, 2023:

 Another week is about to begin.
 I am sending my Linear Algebra assignment as well as the computer systems one...
 I hope I can get some good grades.
 May God be with me in this journey.
 I am now back to studying some C programming, but I had completely forgotten about multimedia systems...
 I must study a little bit as well.

+### Nov 15th, 2023:

+I have been mostly practicing C (preparing for my first real assignment), but I also have to keep reading the book about multimedia systems because I already have an assignment to do.
+Also, I have to get back to Linear Algebra since the next assignment is about some really hard stuff...
+May God be with me along this journey.